 The third piece of pre-launch content is a harder sale on the actual property and the open house event, where you can provide more concrete information about the property and the event itself.

-These pieces of pre-launch content are ideally created in video format, because of all the conversion benefits video can give you (covered already in this article of mine)
+These pieces of pre-launch content are ideally created in a video format because of all the conversion benefits video can give you (covered already in this article)

-On Which Marketing Channels to Promote Your Pre-Launch?
+On Which Marketing Channels to Promote the Pre-Launch for Your Open House?

 Most of the property listing websites are not suitable for optimal pre-launch promotion.